-St. Kate’s plans to deliver fall courses based on the traditional calendar for all programs, with the semester beginning September 9 and ending on December 20.
+St. Kate’s plans to deliver spring courses based on the traditional calendar for all programs.

 Courses will be delivered in three formats: face-to-face, hybrid, and online.
-While we desire to have students experience in-person instruction, face-to-face courses have been prioritized based on the need to have access to specialized equipment and/or lab spaces that require physical attendance in class and based on providing some level of face-to-face courses for first-time first-year students in The Reflective Woman.
+While we desire to have students experience in-person instruction, face-to-face courses have been prioritized based on the need to have access to specialized equipment and/or lab spaces that require physical attendance in class.

 Class times have been adjusted to allow for safe social distancing and cleaning between face-to-face classes, as well as longer breaks between online sessions to allow students to transition from one topic to the next.
 The course schedule from the Registrar reflects the updated time slots of each class session.

-Students in Tier One, Tier Two, and some TRW and GSJ course sections will meet on campus.
+Students in Tier One course sections will meet on campus; Tier Two courses will meet online through spring/Easter break.
 Details will be provided in course syllabi, D2L, and/or communication from course instructors prior to the first day of classes.
 Policies and procedures for in-person instruction, as outlined in the Preparedness Plan, must be followed by all St. Kate’s community members.
 These include:

 - All faculty, staff, students, and approved visitors must wear a cloth face covering or mask when entering and walking through buildings on campus and while in common or shared spaces.

 - Each day prior to coming to campus, faculty, staff, and students must complete the Daily Symptom Self-Check through the LiveSafe app or online.
 A green checkmark indicates you are cleared to come to class.
 A red X indicates you may not come to campus and should notify your faculty.

 - All faculty, staff, and students must review the COVID-19 Health Best Practices and complete Safe Return to Campus Quiz before their first trip to campus.